 There are currently no travel advisories or curfews in place for Destin-Fort Walton Beach.
 On Friday, June 5th the state of Florida will enter into Phase II of the Governor’s “Safe.
 Smart.
 Step-by-Step.
 Plan'' to re-open.
-In addition to restaurants and retail, bars and entertainment facilities will re-open on Friday, with limited capacities and enhanced cleaning procedures.
+In addition to restaurants and retail and entertainment facilities will re-open on Friday, with limited capacities and enhanced cleaning procedures.
 Vulnerable individuals should continue to avoid close contact with people outside the home, and everyone is advised to continue maximizing physical distance from others.

 Okaloosa County and Destin beaches are now open from dawn until dusk.
 This includes public and private beaches; restrooms; beach accessways; parking areas solely for accessing beaches; county and city beachfront parks; trails; Marler Park; and the Okaloosa Island Fishing Pier.
 The Okaloosa area of the Gulf Islands National Seashore has also re-opened as has Henderson Beach State Park’s beach access and parking.
-The park’s day use areas and camping site remain closed.

 Eglin Air Force off-base beaches have also re-opened under the following guidelines, with the exception of the East Pass access point.